 - do you exercise, sleep well, eat well, keep on top of the stress by practising relaxation techniques?

 Hormonal changes during menopause or lifestyle influences – it is difficult to know which is influencing how you go through menopause.

-If you have been feeling anxious and suffering mood swings there are many things you can do for yourself to improve how you feel
+If you have been feeling anxious and suffering mood swings or panic attacks there are many things or relaxation techiques you can do for yourself to improve how you feel.

-What to eat to reduce the likelihood of depression or anxiety during menopause
+What to eat to reduce the likelihood of anxiety or low mood during menopause

 Your diet during menopause should: